DIPlib/diplib/changelogs/diplib_next.md

     ```
     `dip.ImageRead()` still automatically loads *PyDIPjavaio* on first use.

+- `diplib.viewer` is no longer an alias, but a true submodule, like we did for `diplib.javaio`.
+This should
+  not change anything for the user, other than some IDEs having less trouble identifying the name.

 - `dip.ImageRead()` and `dip.javaio.ImageReadJavaIO()` now also have a version that takes the output image
   as a keyword-only argument `out`.